anonys6/INT219-Front-End-Programs/README.md

-# HTML and CSS Practice
+# HTML, CSS, and JavaScript Practice

-This repository contains practice exercises for HTML and CSS.
+This repository contains practice exercises for HTML, CSS, and JavaScript.
 Each folder represents a different topic or exercise.

 ## Structure